- What is the average car loan interest rate in Australia?

 - Is it worth getting a balloon payment on a car loan?

 - A balloon payment lowers your regular repayments, which can make a more expensive car seem affordable.
 However, you end up paying more total interest over the loan term, and you must have a plan for the balloon at maturity.
 If you plan to trade in or sell the car before the balloon is due, this can work well.
-If you're unsure, avoid a balloon — a standard loan with lower repayments from a longer term is more flexible.
+If you're unsure, avoid a balloon; a standard loan with a longer term is more flexible.

 - Can I pay off a car loan early in Australia?